-Honestly, the baguettes in France are the nicest bread in the world.
-Most days, Sally and I went to a deli in the village (every village has one) and they made up a baguette with tuna, tomato, salad (their reference to "salade" just means lettuce) or ham.
-Absolutely huge and delicious and just what you needed on your walk through the woods.
-We even contemplated taking some baguettes home with us they are so good but we refrained as we were over our luggage allowance.
+Honestly, the baguettes in France are the best bread in the world (in my humble opinion).
+Most days, Sally and I went to a deli in the village, and they made up a baguette with tuna, tomato, salad (their reference to "salade" means lettuce) or ham.
+We even contemplated taking some baguettes home, but we refrained as we would be over our luggage allowance!

-Sally and I shared a salad and pizza in Sarat - the salade nicoise was so fresh and full of tuna, boiled eggs, anchovies and olives.
-But in general all salads, a speciality salad of the area is walnut, come with a fabulous dressing which makes them all the more delicious.
+Sally and I shared a salad and pizza in Sarlat - the salade Nicoise was so fresh and full of tuna, boiled eggs, anchovies and olives.
+But in general, all salads, a speciality salad of the area is walnut, come with a fabulous dressing which makes them all the more delicious.
 Très bonne!

-For me this was the nicest desert I have had in a long time.
-We were fortunate to find a lovely restaurant called L'Ancre D'or (the Gold Anchor) in La Roque Gageac which did a 3 course dinner for 15 euros each.
+For me, this was the most amazing dessert I have had in a long time.
+We were fortunate to find a lovely restaurant called L'Ancre D'or (the Gold Anchor) in La Roque Gageac.
 The choice of pudding was crème caramel or tarte aux pommes.
-We chose the tarte and we were not disappointed.
-It came with ice cream and was amazing - so much so we had the same desert the next day.
+We chose the Tarte, and we were not disappointed.
+It came with ice cream and was delicious - so much so we had the same desert the next day.

-What better thing to wash down a lovely meal.
-I was particular fond of the local wine made in the Bergerac region.
-Not too sweet but not too tart.
-A half carafe of house rose worked out at about £4.50 – a bargain.
+What better thing to wash down a lovely meal?
+I was particularly fond of the local wine made in the Bergerac region.
+Not too sweet, but not too tart.
+A half carafe of a house rose worked out at about £4.50 – a bargain.